kennywam/kennywam/README.md

 ## 🌟 Illuminating the Code Cosmos

 Greetings, fellow traveler in the digital realm!
-I am Your Name, a passionate Code Artisan with a flair for crafting seamless user experiences.
+I am Kennedy, a passionate Code Artisan with a flair for crafting seamless user experiences.
 My journey is fueled by a passion for unraveling complex problems and pushing boundaries.

 ### 💡 Tech Arsenal: